Introduction to the practicals

 Introduction to the practicals#

-These practicals introduce a core set of GIS concepts and functions in R and then explore some more common use cases.
+GIS Practical 1 introduces a core set of GIS concepts and functions in R and explores some more common use cases.
+GIS Practical 2 then uses R to do species distribution modelling, which is a common applied GIS technique in biodiversity research.

 All of these practicals are self-paced: you can work through them at your own speed and call out when you need help.